JanHerca/urantiapedia/output/wikijs/en/article/Byron_Belitsos/The_Parliament_of_The_Worlds_Religions.md

 For anyone interested in the future of religion, the 1993 Parliament of the World’s Religions, held in Chicago last September, was a central event of our times, a jubilee for inter-religious dialogue.
 It also marked the centennial of the world-historic 1893 Parliament of World Religion, now recognized as the founding event in the interfaith movement.
 The 1993 Parliament heralded a new beginning for the movement for religious unity in a postmodern world.

 I attended the Parliament as a member of the press corps, but I was gladly swept up in the spontaneous religious fervor of the event.
 It was indeed a watershed in my own religious growth.
-My concepts of unity were so deepened, my inspiration from the event was so powerful, that in certain moments the ground on which we stood became sacred, became for me a mythic world center, an axis mundi.
+My concepts of unity were so deepened, my inspiration from the event was so powerful, that in certain moments the ground on which we stood became sacred, became for me a mythic world center, an _axis mundi_.
 Through this place—the mundane Palmer House Hotel in downtown Chicago—was poured a unifying spirit manifesting itself in a dazzling array of forms of human expression of the divine.

 Beauty is a matter of “the harmonic unification of contrasts”, and “variety is essential to the concept of beauty” (<a id="a37_116"></a>[UB 56:10.3](/en/The_Urantia_Book/56#p10_3)).
 Because 125 faiths were united there, the Parliament was an epiphany of the beauty of religious unity—albeit a brief experience of sharing crowded into a week in September.